 - Contact with contaminated objects and surfaces

-The research further shows that severe acute respiratory syndrome coronavirus 2 (Covid-19) remains:
+The report further shows that severe acute respiratory syndrome coronavirus 2 (Covid-19) remains:

 - In the air for up to three hours,